AyushSehrawat/custom-codespace/README.md

 ## Implementation 📒
 Just put the `.devcontainer` folder in the root of your project.
 From there when creating the codespace , github will show it in the drop-down.
+The build time is of 2-3 minutes.
+May vary sometimes ^_+ .
+Once this is done, you will have the necesssary stuff installed with mongoDB as the database.

+To start the database you need to use command `sudo service mongodb start` and then you can use `mongosh` to create/delete the db and etc.

 ### Extensions Included 🍪
   ```